codebar/tutorials/version-control/introduction/tutorial.md

 There are a number of different version control systems.
 The most popular ones are **svn** (or Subversion), **cvs**, **Mercurial** and **Git**.

 We will be using **Git**.
+Git is a tool that makes sharing code and collaborating with other developers really easy.
+It also keeps our code tracked and safe.

 ### Why Git?